Hurleyworks/Optix7Sandbox/README.md

 ### Viewer

-Based on the Optix7 SDK optixMeshView sample but allows interactive adding new meshes.
-A few simple meshes can be added from the gui or you can drag and drop files or folder of objects into the window.
+Based on the Optix7 SDK optixMeshView sample but allows dynamic adding of new meshes.
+A few simple meshes can be added from the gui or you can drag and drop files or folders of objects into the window.
 OBJ, PLY, OFF and glTF 2.0 files are supported.
 Currently only the default PBR material from the optixMeshView sample is supported.

 ![Viewer screen grab](https://github.com/Hurleyworks/Optix7Sandbox/blob/master/resources/Common/sample_screen_grabs/Viewer.png)